ctu-mrs/mrs_uav_controllers/README.md

   * is kept for testing and educational purposes
   * outputs *desired attitude* only
 * "Failsafe controller"
-  * feedforward landing routing for landing without a state estimator
+  * feedforward controller for landing without a state estimator
   * relies on the Pixhawk's attitude controller for leveling
   * is triggers in case of emergency
+  * gradually decreeses thrust while keeping the UAV leveled

 ## Controller interface